GrgrLmml/sentrylog/src/templates/nginx.md

 {"category": "Info", "type": "Type of Attack", "origin": "Origin", "relevant_log: "The log line(s)", "recommendation": "Recommendation"}
 {"category": "Info", "type": "Type of Attack", "origin": "Origin", "relevant_log: "The log line(s)", "recommendation": "Recommendation"}
 {"category": "Info", "type": "Type of Attack", "origin": "Origin", "relevant_log: "The log line(s)", "recommendation": "Recommendation"}
 Be extra careful with the json format.
-If a log contains a double quote, escape it with a backslash.
-Understood?!
 Only return the json, the json and only the json, nothing else!
 If I cannot parse it your response will be meaningless to me and I ignore it.
 Be a good AI!